chris-townsend/project-one/README.md

 ## Brief
 #
 - The goal of the website is to showcase Chris's landscape photography prints with the potential for users to contact the publisher if neccesary by using the contact form provided
-- The website will have an about page which will contain infomation about the author and also a team section with information about employees.
+- The website will have an about page which will contain infomation about the author and also a team section with information about employees
 - It will display a small gallery
 - Links to wiki pages to show information on how the website was created, using HTML, CSS & GitHub
 - Fixed social media links at the bottom of the screen